Training

 FM-OHS provides a wide range of health and safety training options to help sustain a healthful and safe working and learning environment.
 These training courses are offered not only to meet numerous regulations, but also toward an effort to encourage health and safety throughout the entire university community.

-See below for training guidelines, and our full list of courses.
+See below for training guidelines, our full list of courses, and our training FAQs for helpful information.

 See your group's training records